MIPS/gcc/stage-splat/gcc/config/rs6000/vsx.md

 ;;							-1          GPR const.
 ;;                                                      AVX store   AVX load

-;; Prefer using ISA 3.0's XXSPLTISB or Altivec VSPLITW 0/-1 over XXLXOR/XXLORC
-;; to set a register to all 0's or all 1's, since the machine does not have to ;; wait for the previous instruction using the register being set (such as a ;; store waiting on a slow instruction).
-But generate XXLXOR/XXLORC if it will ;; avoid a register move.
+;; Prefer using vector registers over GPRs.
+Prefer using ISA 3.0's XXSPLTISB ;; or Altivec VSPLITW 0/-1 over XXLXOR/XXLORC to set a register to all 0's or ;; all 1's, since the machine does not have to wait for the previous ;; instruction using the register being set (such as a store waiting on a slow ;; instruction).
+But generate XXLXOR/XXLORC if it will avoid a register move.
 (define_insn "*vsx_mov<mode>_64bit"
   [(set (match_operand:VSX_M 0 "nonimmediate_operand" "=wOZ,        <VSa>,
                                                        <VSa>,       *r,
                                                        *wo,         $Y,
-                                                       <VSg>,       <VSg>,
+                                                       ??r,         ??r,
                                                        wo,          v,
                                                        v,           ?<VSa>,
-                                                       ?wh,         <VSg>,
+                                                       ?wh,         ??r,
                                                        wZ,          v")

 	(match_operand:VSX_M 1 "input_operand"        "<VSa>,       wOZ,
                                                        <VSa>,       wo,
-                                                       r,           <VSg>,
+                                                       r,           ??r,
-                                                       Y,           <VSg>,
+                                                       Y,           ??r,
                                                        wE,          W,
                                                        wS,          j,
                                                        wM,          WjwM,